BenjaminGuzman/SpineWare/README.md

 - **stdout** of the command is redirected to the file `SW_hooks_stdout.log` inside the temp directory
 - **stderr** of the command is redirected to the file `SW_hooks_stderr.log` inside the temp directory

-These files are **NOT overwritten** but **appended**, therefore, there you can see all the logs for all executions. ( since you powered up your computer, remember they're in the temp dir).
+These files are **NOT overwritten** but **appended**, therefore, there you can see all the logs for all executions.
+(Starting from when you powered up your computer, remember they're in the temp dir).

 ## How it works